 Graduate Certificate in Leadership for Organizational Change

-Offered by the Department of Public Administration and Policy, School of Public Affairs, this certificate program is designed for students interested in increasing their capacity to lead themselves and others toward the objective of significant organizational change.
+Offered by the Department of Public Administration and Policy, School of Public Affairs, the Leadership for Organizational Change (Graduate Certificate) is designed for students interested in increasing their capacity to lead themselves and others toward the objective of significant organizational change.

 Admission to the Program

 Open to students with a bachelor's degree from an accredited institution.

 - 15 credit hours of approved coursework with at least 6 credit hours at or above 600-level with grades of C or better.
 Grades of C- or D in certificate program courses are not accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the GPA.
 Students must have a minimum 3.00 cumulative GPA in certificate courses in order to be awarded a certificate.
 Students in certificate programs must take a minimum of 6 credit hours during each 12-month period and complete the certificate in four years.
 International students must enroll in 9 credit hours each semester (except for summer).
 At the discretion of the department, a maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit